secretstartups/handbook/content/handbook/support/internal-support/support-ticket-attention-requests.md

 - Reason this ticket needs additional attention
 - Desired result

-Here is how the form will appar in the Zendesk App:
+Here is how the form will appear in the Zendesk App:

 ![Zendesk STAR App Form.png](../images/Zendesk_STAR_App_Form.png)

 #### Validation

-The Zendesk `STAR` App will automatically validate the following before submiting the request:
+The Zendesk `STAR` App will automatically validate the following before submitting the request:

 - The submission time is within [Support hours](https://about.gitlab.com/support/#hours-of-operation)
 - A valid namespace is entered (SaaS and SaaS Account forms only)